lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > with distinct domains) but cannot tell why this is reasonable/required if I
 > don't know where this notion is used.

-It's used in various parts of the proof of determinism; it'll show up a few pages later in the Independence lemma, for instance.
-We can point that out.
+We use this definition in parts of the proof of determinism; in the Independence lemma, for example.

 > Definition 2.4, equality of stores: it seems to be "just equality".
 Is this
 > definition really needed?

-Nope, and we don't actually use it anywhere anyway!
-Removed.
+It is not -- and we don't actually use it anywhere anyway.
+Removed;
+thanks.

+<--

 > Lemma 2.2, I would expect the conclusion of the lemma to also state, "and
 > pi(sigma) = sigma".
 Is this not needed?